CorrelAid/nabu-asian-hornet-project-dashboard/mockups/v0-june8/mockup-notes.md

 ### Data

 - **Loading time is slow.** The map makes one GBIF API request per year per species (25 years × 2 species = 50 requests on startup).
 Expect 15–30 seconds before all points appear.
 Prefetching data points or returning an aggregated result may be desirable in the future.
 Also depends on the representation and design choices we will go for in the future.
+- **live GBIF loading is demo behavior** not production behavior.
+In a production environment we will aim for a different solution. that has preloaded data ready and updates on an hourly/daily/weekly basis (still needs to be determined)
 - **GBIF caps results at 300 per request.** Each year/species combination returns at most 300 records.
+This is done for demonstration puropses and should be solved differently in a produciton evnironment.
+This means that **not all data is being loaded**.
 High-density years are therefore underrepresented.
 - **`stateProvince` is rarely populated** in GBIF records.
 State counts in the hover panel will be an undercount for records where this field is missing.
 Markers that appear on the map may not appear in the accumulated state count.
 A derived value based on coordinates and the federal state bounderies may work better in a future verison.
 This should ideally be calculated on the server-side, since it would otherwise increase loading times by a lot.
 - **Taxon keys used:**
   - *Vespa velutina* (Asian hornet) → `1311477`
   - *Vespa crabro* (European hornet) → `1311527`
 - Data is filtered to Germany (`country=DE`) and records with coordinates only (`hasCoordinate=true`).
 - Year range is currently **2000–2024**.
+- The available timeframes for hornet sightings are currently year based, meaning we can select either a specific year from the year range or all sightings from the year range.
+This is still part of the demo version and it has not yet been decided whether this is the final representation that we want/need.
+- The visualization is only showing asian hornet and european hornet sightings, not nest sightings.
+Is it possible to get nest sighting data from GBIF?

 ### Map